toem/impulse.vscode/README.md

 ## Preferences

-The cueent beta release, allows to configuure the java command options, and the communication port for to the osgi impulse server.
+The current beta release, allows to configure the java command options, and the communication port for the osgi impulse server.

 ![preferences](images/2.png)

+## Quick Start

+* Select a file to view.
+* Use the context menus 'Open with' and select the impulse Viewer (You may select the impulse Viewer as the default option at this point).
+* On activation, it may take a while (a few secs) to load the backend java server.
+The OS may ask you for approval.
+* Have fun !

+## Documentation

+Enter [https://toem.de/index.php/resources/documentation](https://toem.de/index.php/resources/documentation) for more information about impulse.

+The exstisting documentation currently only convers the eclipse version of impulse - although the principles and usage are quite similar.

+## Sources

+Find the source code of the vscode extension at [https://github.com/toem/impulse.vscode](https://github.com/toem/impulse.vscode/issues).

+## Issues and Proposals

+Use [https://github.com/toem/impulse.vscode/issues](https://github.com/toem/impulse.vscode/issues) for issues and proposals.

+You may use [support@toem.de](mailto:support@toem.de) for further information.

+## Features

-## File Formats
+### File Formats

 * recMl/ recMZ